RakshithMR123/AI-Powered-Code-Debugger/README.md

 # AI-Powered-Code-Debugger

-Its a cloud to-do web app  where users can create, edit, mark as completed, and delete to-do tasks, with data stored in the cloud.
+Its a Python-based system to detect logical and syntax errors in source code, Automated debugging assistance to improve code quality and development efficiency.

 This contains everything you need to run app locally.